By Megan Gackler

 A Pair of Stays, photo by Ludi Ling

 When it comes to the possibility that Mary Laurens was simply a girl who thought she should be able to do anything a boy was allowed to do, the first question naturally is, would a six year old be aware of gender inequality?
 The idea may seem a little bit outlandish at first; surely a six year old does not have enough experience to have noticed the different ways in which women and men are treated.
 It must be taken into account however that Mary Laurens was not a girl being raised in 2019; she was six years old in 1776.
 The differences in the way boys and girls were raised in the late eighteenth century were far greater than they are now, and thus would be far more noticable.
 For instance, though it was going out of style at the time, it is possible the Laurens children all grew up wearing stays.
-Stays were a type of shapewear with whale bones in them.
-For adult women they were a smoothing, shaping, and support garment, but for children their primary function was forcing the children to adopt perfect posture.
-Boys eventually aged out of stays, but girls did not.⁸ Mary Laurens was about the age when, had she been a boy, she would have been allowed to stop wearing stays, like her brother Harry would have done just a few years previously.
+Stays were somewhat like corsets, and they were designed to force the wearer into perfect posture.
+Boys eventually aged out of stays, but girls did not, instead continuing in stays for a little longer and then switching to a full corset.⁸ Mary Laurens was about the age when, had she been a boy, she would have been allowed to stop wearing stays, like her brother Harry would have done just a few years previously.
 According to her brother John, Mary Laurens was the most active of any of the Laurens children, “skipping and galloping about the Room in spite of all their Efforts to restrain her,” and she doubtless would have loved to have been free of this very restrictive garment, but she was denied this.⁹ Whether or not the Laurens children wore stays, Mary Laurens definitely knew that her brothers had all been allowed to stop wearing dresses at her age, something else which would have freed her to be as active as she wanted to, but she was denied this as well.¹⁰ Mary Laurens was also at the age at which her brothers had begun their educations.
 The Laurens boys all had private tutors until they were old enough to leave for boarding school.Though Mary Laurens may have received some tutoring, much of her education was handled by her aunt, and after her aunt died, by her older sister Martha.
 Thus the differences in how girls and boys were raised at that time were too glaring not to have been noticed, especially by someone at Mary Laurens’s age, when the two paths really began to diverge.

 If Mary Laurens was essentially a proto-Feminist, does her asking to become a boy make sense?
 At first it may seem like it does not.
 Why does she ask to become a boy, rather than to have the same rights regardless of her gender?
 The answer may well be her age.
 To a six year old who has just been told she cannot do something because she is not a girl, it may make more sense to say then that she wants to be a boy, rather than to actually think through that it is unfair for girls not to be allowed to do the same things as boys.